 So keep using your planner, teachers!

 According to neuroscience, your body doesn’t know the difference between an event you are ACTUALLY experiencing or one you are imagining (Viki Thondley, Mind Body Food Institute, 2017).
-To put this in simple terms – thinking and doing activate the same parts of the brain.
+To put this in simple terms, thinking and doing activate the same parts of the brain.

 If you’re feeling stressed or anxious in your teaching day, you’ll need to begin your own visualisation technique.

-- This is done by IMAGINING yourself feeling calm or in a peaceful place – to do this, think of specific memories of when you have felt calm and relaxed.
+- This is done by IMAGINING yourself feeling calm or in a peaceful place.
+To do this, think of specific memories of when you have felt calm and relaxed.

-Similar to a self-check-in, a body scan is exactly done how the name suggests.
-Regularly throughout the day stop and stand still while you concentrate your thoughts on each part of your body, (while scanning from top to bottom or in reverse).
+Similar to a self-check-in, a body scan is done exactly how the name suggests.
+Regularly throughout the day, stop and stand still while you concentrate your thoughts on each part of your body (while scanning from top to bottom or in reverse).

-For example: as you stand in position, focus your mind on your toes or your feet.
+For example, as you stand in position, focus your mind on your toes or your feet.
 Assess how they feel.
 Start to wiggle your toes.
 Then move up to your ankles or calves and consider how this part of your body feels.
-Continue scanning each part of your body, through to your knees, thighs, hips, stomach, chest, shoulders, neck, head etc, thinking about how each part feels as you go.
+Continue scanning each part of your body, through to your knees, thighs, hips, stomach, chest, shoulders, neck, head, etc., thinking about how each part feels as you go.

 Taking some time-out to spend in nature can be very therapeutic for your soul.
 To make it more of a mindful experience, leave the technology at home and focus all of your 5 senses while you’re outside.

-Using your senses to engage in what you see, feel, hear, touch and smell, is a wonderful way to connect with yourself and the world around you.
+Using your senses to engage in what you see, feel, hear, touch, and smell is a wonderful way to connect with yourself and the world around you.

 Leave a Reply